The Best Air Purifiers of 2020

 Best for Small Rooms

-If you are looking for a small-bedroom unit, the GermGuardian AC4100 is an inexpensive and effective way to get rid of pollen while you sleep.
+If you're looking for a purifier to be used in a smaller bedroom, the GermGuardian AC4100 is an inexpensive and effective way to get rid of pollen while you sleep.
 Our testing indicated that it has enough power to get airborne particulate out of small rooms, and it is nearly silent on its low fan setting.
-Combined with a super-simple interface and you've got a great machine to fight the pollen all summer long.
+Combine that with a super-simple interface and you've got a great machine to fight the pollen all summer long.

 Read review: GermGuardian AC4100